bdcbqa314159/cpp_building_low_latency_applications/README.md

 discussion of the C++ programming language.
 We will discuss the correct approach to using C++ for low latency performance, the different modern C++ features, and how to unleash the power of modern C++ compiler optimizations.

+### Exploring C++ concepts from a low-latency application's perspective

+In this chapter, first, we discussed general advice that applies to developing low-latency applications in any programming language.
+We discussed the ideal software engineering approach when it comes to these applications and how to think about, design, develop, and evaluate building blocks such as the data structures and algorithms to use.
+We emphasized that when it comes to low-latency application development specifically, the depth of knowledge on topics such as processor architecture, cache and memory layout and access, how the C++ programming language works under the hood, and how the compiler works to optimize your code will dictate your success.
+Measuring and improving performance is also a critical component for low-latency applications but we will dive into those details at the end of this book.
+We spent a lot of time discussing different C++ principles, constructs, and features with the objective of understanding how they are implemented at a lower level.
+The goal here was to unlearn sub-optimal practices and emphasize some of the ideal aspects of using C++ for low-latency application development.
+In the remainder of this book, as we build our low-latency electronic trading exchange ecosystem (collection of applications that interact with each other), we will reinforce and build on these ideas we discussed here as we avoid certain C++ features and use others instead.
+In the last section of this chapter, we discussed many aspects of the C++ compiler in detail.
+We tried to build an understanding of how compilers optimize developers’ high-level code, as in, what techniques they have at their disposal.
+We also investigated scenarios in which the compiler fails to optimize a developer’s code.
+The goal there was for you to understand how to use a compiler to your advantage when trying to output the most optimal machine code possible and help the compiler help you avoid conditions where the compiler fails to optimize.
+Finally, we looked at the different compiler optimization flags available for the GNU GCC compiler, which is what we will use in the rest of this book.
+We will put our theoretical knowledge into practice in the next chapter where we jump into implementing some common building blocks of low-latency applications in C++.
+We will keep our goal of building these components to be low-latency and highly performant.
+We will carefully use the principles and techniques we discussed in this chapter to build these high-performance components.
+In later chapters, we will use these components to build an electronic trading ecosystem.